 Let’s start with Go Fast Food Choices.
 Remember, 80% of weight loss occurs in the kitchen, which begins in the grocery store:

-- High quality complex carbohydrates like sweet potatoes, quinoa, brown rice
+- High quality complex carbohydrates like sweet potatoes, quinoa, and rice

 - Healthy Fats like Omega 3’s found in avocados and salmon

 - Fruit! apples, oranges, mangoes, bananas, blueberries, raspberries (bananas can replace energy bars)

 - Raw vegetables like carrots, broccoli, celery, onions green and red pepper slices.
 Beets!

 For weight loss, athletes should also start paying attention to the back label of foods where ingredients like high fructose corn syrup, partially hydrogenated fats, and added sugar are displayed.
 You have to be an ingredient detective!
 Seriously, a sugar cop.
 Grocery shop in the perimeter of the store, not down the aisles where the food is in boxes.

 Try switching to go fast food choices for a month and see where your weight goes.

 Here are several ‘go slow‘ foods (& ingredients):

 - Added sugar: its evil – go watch the documentary, Fed Up

 - High fructose corn syrup (this includes convenience store gatorade and soft drinks)